MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/event.md

 This is an internal attribute which contains a timer that inflicts and refreshes Status Effects while the Event is ongoing.
-Every 1000 milliseconds, Alter Ego iterates through all Rooms tagged with this Event's [[room tag|Data-Structure:-Event#room-tag]] and attempts to inflict and refresh its inflicted and refreshed Status Effects on any Players occupying them.
+Every 1000 milliseconds, Alter Ego iterates through all Rooms tagged with this Event's [room tag](event.md#room-tag) and attempts to inflict and refresh its inflicted and refreshed Status Effects on any Players occupying them.
 If this Event has no inflicted or refreshed Status Effects, or if the Event is not ongoing, this attribute becomes `null`.